hyperrhiz/jekyll-journal/README.md

 subtopic:        <-- optional
 editor: [nameofeditor] <-- match this to a bio entry in bios.yml in the data folder (see below)
 categories: [section1, section2, section3] <-- labels for each part of the issue
-description: "Tweetable description for metadata."
+description: short description for metadata and twitter
+media:
-meta_image: issue01/foldername/filename.jpg <-- media server pathname to a default image for facebook
+ - path: path/foldername/ <-- media server pathname for this issue. leave off the base url specified in config.yml
+   default: filename.jpg <-- default image for social media. it should be in the media folder specified in media_path
 ---
 ```